 - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions. - Stay calm and do not show that you are shocked or upset.

-- Tell the child they have done the right thing in telling you.
+Allow them time to talk freely and do not ask leading questions. - Stay calm and do not show that you are shocked or upset. - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner. - Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret. - Write up your conversation as soon as possible in the child's own words and log the concern on Safeguard.
+Do not promise to keep it a secret. - Write up your conversation as soon as possible in the child's own words and log the concern on CPOMS.
 Stick to the facts, and do not put your own judgement on it.
+If you are not able to log the concern on CPOMS then please complete the note of concern form (Appendix 8).